ScottyPoi/SSZ-SimpleSerialize/overview/Variable_Size.md

 ---
-title: Sequences
+title: Variable Size
-section: Representation
+section: Serialization
 toc: []
 ---

-## Representation of sequences
+## Serialization of Sequences

 Representation of sequences can be thought of as two parts: the fixed-size part, and the variable-size part.